29 May The Preexisting Creator is Still Relevant Today

 What kind of God do we serve?
 Think about it.
 What kind of God do YOU serve?
 We glibly say Jesus gave up all for us without really thinking about what “all” encompasses.
 ALL.
 It really was ALL.
 Amazing love.
 Jesus wasn’t coming as a divine experiment, nor was He coming to have a brief taste of human life.
 His mission was YOU and Me …so that He could give us salvation and even more.
 Included in the divine gift was love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self control.
 He gave us Himself and brought us closer to heaven and heaven closer to us.

-So this morning I made our foster kids breakfast, walked them down to the bus, cleaned the kitchen, sent Beloved off to work, made the beds, straightened the house, fed the dog and did a few loads of laundry … all mundane things that take up so much of my mind and time.
+So this morning I made our foster kids breakfast, walked them down to the bus, cleaned the kitchen with help – visit site for professional help, sent Beloved off to work, made the beds, straightened the house, fed the dog and did a few loads of laundry … all mundane things that take up so much of my mind and time.
 And yet surrounding my life, the mundane, the eventful, the grief and loss, the anger and pride, the joy and excitement is a God who left it all to give His all that I might have all in Him.
 Yes my mind reels and yes the mundane clouds the glory and yet, often at some most unexpected times the inglorious is parted by glory , the mundane becomes holy, the Lord draws near to me an earthling and says, “I was here, I am here and you are mine, worth giving all”.
 And when that happens I can sing

 He left His Father’s throne above: